noodldocs/noodldocs.github.io/2.3/guides/javascript.md

 })
 ```

+This is useful when you have an object that contains multiple values you want to send at once.

-Finally if you want to send a signal on an output you will use the output as a function, calling it when you want to send the signal.
+Finally if you want to send a signal on an output you need to use the output as a function, calling it when you want to send the signal.

 ```javascript
 Node.Outputs.MySignalOutput()
 ```

 Now let's add a bit more code to our Javascript example.
-Instead of the `Generate` signal we will implement a `Start` and `Stop` signal and have the **Javascript** node generate new numbers continuously.
-We will start a timer in `Start`, that will trigger after a random time, influenced by the `Lambda` input.
+Instead of the `Generate` signal we will implement `Start` and `Stop` signals and have the **Javascript** node generate new numbers continuously.
+We will start a timer in `Start` that will trigger after a random time, influenced by the `Lambda` input.
 The higher the `Lambda` the shorter the time and the higher the rate of generated numbers.

-See the <a href="https://en.wikipedia.org/wiki/Poisson_point_process" target="_blank">Poisson process</a> for the math behind generating a random number using a Poisson distribution.
+?> See the <a href="https://en.wikipedia.org/wiki/Poisson_point_process" target="_blank">Poisson process</a> for the math behind generating a random number using a Poisson distribution.

 When the timer is triggered, a random number is generated based on the ranges provided to the node.
 Finally a signal to notify that a new number has been generated is sent and the timer is restarted with a new timeout.
 When the `Stop` signal is triggered the timer is stopped.

-Below is some simple code that generates the random numbers with a Poisson distributed time in between them.
+Here's the code that generates the random numbers with a Poisson distributed time in between them.

 ```javascript
 Node.Inputs = {